 understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed – National Curriculum

 The long-term curriculum plan is structured around either a historical and geographical theme or concept.
-This enables children, on their journey through school, to revisit significant historical periods locally, across Britain and over the Wider World to gain a real understanding of chronology, key concepts, contexts and impact the present day.
-It is important to us that children develop key skills of enquiry, using evidence to draw conclusions, interrogating information and sources of evidence to identify what is fact and what is opinion.
+This enables children, on their journey through school, to revisit significant historical periods locally, across Britain and over the Wider World to gain a real knowledge of chronology, key concepts, contexts and impact the present day.
+It is important to us that children develop key skills of enquiry, for example using evidence to draw conclusions and interrogating information and sources of evidence to identify what is fact and what is opinion.
 These are transferable skills, which will support children in becoming effective at investigating and discerning what information will support them in enquiry and problem solving across the curriculum.

 Coverage of the history curriculum will be developed in the following way:

 Inventions and changes in products over time.
 For example: Telephone, audio visual – wireless, radio TV etc